The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Extensions and open questions

-\paragraph*{Acknowledgements} I am deeply indebted to my Ph.D.~advisor Thomas Duquesne for introducing me to the Horton-Strahler number, for suggesting me several problems about it, and for many insightful discussions.
-I am especially grateful for his help to prove Proposition \ref{behavior_Lambda} and to improve the quality of this paper.
+\begin{acks}[Acknowledgments] I am deeply indebted to my Ph.D.~advisor Thomas Duquesne for introducing me to the Horton--Strahler number, for suggesting me several problems about it, and for many insightful discussions.
+I am especially grateful for his help to prove Lemma~\ref{behavior_Lambda_1} and to improve the quality of this paper.
 I warmly thank Guillaume Boutoille et Yoan Tardy for a stimulating discussion about the correct order of magnitude that should appear in the Cauchy regime.
 Many thanks are due to Quentin Berger for some feedback about the proof of the estimate (\ref{PS_tails_size}).
-I also thank Igor Kortchemski for some precisions about his work.
+I thank Igor Kortchemski for some precisions about his work.
+Finally, I would like to thank the anonymous referees for their constructive comments and suggestions for future research directions. \end{acks} \begin{funding} This research has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) via a Banting postdoctoral fellowship [BPF-198443]. \noi Cette recherche a été financée par le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG) via une bourse postdoctorale Banting [BPF-198443]. \end{funding}